 Wendy Forster Wendy has a Bachelor of Applied Science (Speech Pathology) and is a Certified Practising Speech Pathologist.
 She has over 35 years of clinical experience, having worked in acute, rehabilitation, domiciliary care and residential care settings.
 Wendy has specific experience and interest in both progressive and acquired neurological conditions, neuro-rehabilitation and palliative care.
-She has recently also commenced individual and group programmes for accent modification.
 Wendy is committed to ongoing professional support and ensures that all staff at Adult Speech Pathology participate in “Professional Self-Regulation” as part of their Speech Pathology Australia membership.
 Wendy is also passionate about staff education and development, offering training to carers, nurses, students and catering staff about dysphagia, modified texture diets and communication disorders.

 Anna Daniels Anna graduated from the University of Sydney with a Bachelor of Applied Science (Speech Pathology) in 2009 and has been working with Adult Speech Pathology since 2010.
 She is a Certified Practising Speech Pathologist.
 Anna works in various hospital and nursing home settings across Adelaide and has a specific interest in dysphagia and communication difficulties in adults with neurological conditions.
 She greatly enjoys working in aged care facilities to improve quality of life for residents and to facilitate the general management of feeding and swallowing difficulties.